g1orgi89/reader-bot/README.md

 ---

-## Access & Evaluation
+##  🔐 License & Access

 All rights reserved.
 This repository is public for evaluation by reviewers.
 Cloning for interview/review is allowed; redistribution and commercial use are prohibited.
 For permissions: g.akhmeteli89@gmail.com

 > Note: The Reader Mini App UI runs inside Telegram WebApp.
-For demonstrations we provide screenshots and a demo video in docs/screenshots/; the source code is available on request.
+For demonstrations we provide screenshots and a demo video in docs/screenshots/; full developer setup is available on request.

 ---